anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-share-SharePoint-sites.rst

 That is all, the flow is configured.

-You may also use an alternative approach, where you can add external user to a SharePoint group that has access to site instead of adding users directly to the site:
+You may also use an alternative approach, where you can add external user to a SharePoint group that has access to the site instead of adding users directly to the site:

 .. image:: ../../../_static/img/flow/how-tos/invite-user-to-a-group.jpg
     :alt: Completed flow

-On the last step n the screenshot above, we add the uses into an automatically created Visitors group that has **Read** permissions level.
+On the last step shown in the screenshot above, we add the uses into an automatically created *Visitors* group that has **Read** permissions level.

 Conclusion
 -----------